hkattt/gopher-web-crawler/README.md

 ![image](imgs/initial-gopher.png)

 The below image shows the final Gopher response sent from the Gopher server to the crawler.
 As shown in the image, the response is terminated with the last line `'.'CR-LF`.
-The image also shows some of the home-page infomation sent from the Gopher server.
+The image also shows some of the home-page information sent from the Gopher server.

 ![image](imgs/final-gopher.png)